JEN-dotcom/quiztime/README.md

 ### User story

-- User should be able to select options.
 - User should see their score displayed after selecting five options.
 - Clicking play again should restart the quiz.